genesiscommunitysuccess/docs/docs/01_getting-started/09_server_training/04_ssdt-day4.md

 DictionaryBuilder -u TAS -p my_password -db TAS -port 1433 -h db2.ad.genesis.global -t mssql -product tas -o dictionary
 ```

-Tis is what the script does:
+This is what the script does:
 - It tries to connect to the RDBMS currently specified in the arguments.
 - It generates Genesis dictionary fields for column names and their types.
 - It creates tables with their fields and keys.